mateoconlechuga/cesium/readme.md

     Asm(prgmCESIUM

+**If you have OS 5.3+, you can just do:

+    prgmCESIUM

 Press [enter] to execute.

 **NOTE:** The `Cesium` application is accessible with the [apps] button; *not* with the [prgm] button.